Difference-in-Differences Designs: A Practitioner's Guide: Some additional DiD-related procedures

 A multi-valued treatment defines several different types of causal parameters that may be of interest.
 For instance, dose-specific average treatment effect parameters such as

-reflect the average effect of dose $d$ relative to no treatment. $ATT(d|d^\prime)$ is the average treatment effect for units that experienced dose $d^\prime$; when $d^\prime=d$ it is the $ATT$ among units that received dose $d$. $ATE(d)$ is defined analogously, except that it is the effect on the overall population.
+reflect the average effect of dose $d$ relative to no treatment.
+Here $ATT(d|d^\prime)$ is the average treatment effect for units that experienced dose $d^\prime$; when $d^\prime=d$, it is the $ATT$ among units that received dose $d$.
+On the right side, $ATE(d)$ is defined analogously, except that it is the effect on the overall population.
 Of course, one can also aggregate these dose-specific parameters to form more precisely estimable summary quantities; see, e.g., \citet{Callaway2021b}.

-$ATT(d|d)$ and $ATE(d)$ provide average treatment effects in levels and so one reason why they vary could be because $d$ itself varies.
-To account for the differences in $d$, one may be interested in ``per-dosage'' effects
+The two treatment effect parameters above provide average treatment effects in levels, and so one reason why they vary could be because $d$ itself varies.
+To account for the differences in $d$, one may be interested in ``per-dosage'' effects:

 One can also aggregate these parameters across dosages to analyze $\E[ATT_{\text{pd}}(D|D)| D>0]$, an average treatment effect among treated (or, more generally, among switchers).
 One can also consider weighted averages of these to learn about $\left.\E[ATT(D|D)| D>0]\right/ \E[D| D>0]$; see \citet{deChaisemartin2022-continuous-treatment} for a general discussion about such target parameters.